-The debug source display area lists the program code corresponding to the currentlyselected frame in the currently-selected process.
-See "Current Frame" on page 3-25.
-See "Debug Group Area" on page 9-35.
-See "list" on page 7-58, for information on how the current source file is determined.
+The debug source display area lists the program source code or the disassembled instructions corresponding to the currently-selected frame in the currently-selected process.
+You can select source display mode or disassembly display mode with the View menu in the Debug Window.
+See "Debug View Menu" on page 9-27.
+See "Current Frame" on page 3-27.
+See "Debug Group Area" on page 9-38.
+See "list" on page 7-61, for information on how the current source file is determined.

-The text in this area includes the program listing along with line numbers and source decorations.
-See "Source Line Decorations" on page 7-63.
+The text in this area includes the program source or disassembled instructions along with line numbers and source decorations.
+See "Source Line Decorations" on page 7-67.